bkw777/NODE_DATAPAC/README.md

 # Reproduction of Node Systems DATAPAC

-The NODE Systems DATAPAC and RAMPAC were a popular ram expansion peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.
+The NODE Systems DATAPAC and RAMPAC were a popular ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.

 RAMPAC was a later device that apparently functioned exactly the same as DATAPAC, just in a different, smaller form factor and probably using different parts inside.